ZenoCozeno/OddIsoGrass/README.md

 ## Installation

 To use the functions in this notebook, you don't need to install anything special.
-You can run the notebook on your local machine if you have SageMath > 9.4 installed.
+You can run the notebook on your local machine if you have SageMath >= 9.4 installed.
+The modules are written in Python, but they must be run in the Python distribution bundles with the SageMath installation.

 ## Usage